World Squash: Medical

 The Medical Commission generates positive guidelines for all medical aspects of playing and training for squash.
 It identifies and gives medical advice on topics such as eye protection, heart health, injury prevention and injury management.

 Ethics and disciplinary matters

-World Squash has established an independent Ethics Panel at the suggestion of the IOC.
-It also has a well-established Disciplinary Committee supported by an independent Appeals Panel when necessary – this is called upon very rarely.
+World Squash maintains an independent Ethics Panel, established following a recommendation from the International Olympic Committee (IOC).
+It also operates a Disciplinary Committee, with cases subject to review by an independent Appeals Panel when required.
+Appeals are reported to occur infrequently.

 Promotion and publicity

 World Squash delivers an information and publicity service to squash players and the sports media worldwide.
 Press information is circulated regularly through the World Squash's media services, who are also responsible for ensuring that up-to-date information on World Championships and other major squash events appears on the World Squash website.

 Squash 57

 World Squash renamed Racketball as Squash 57 in September 2015 to distinguish it from the sport of Racquetball, and in January 2017 updated the Standard Rules for it.